octopize/avatar-python/doc/source/user_guide.rst

 categorical variables.

-There are several solutions to bypass this limitation: - Encode the categorical variable into a continuous variable (frequency encoding, target encoding, …). - Reduce the number of modalities by grouping some into more general modalities. - Use the argument ``use_categorical_reduction`` (Beta version)
+There are several solutions to bypass this limitation: - Encode the categorical variable(s) into a continuous variable (frequency encoding, target encoding, …). - Reduce the number of modalities by grouping some into more general modalities. - Use the argument ``use_categorical_reduction`` (Beta version)